CynthiaNapoleon/FlightOperation_Analytics/README.md

 -69.4, meaning its ground stay is nearly 5 minutes longer than our most efficient hub, ATL (-75.6).
-This efficiency gap represents a significant hidden capacity: if BOS and ORD improved their ground processes to simply match the fleet average, we would reclaim approximately 3-4 minutes of flight availability per rotation.
-Stakeholders should prioritize a ground-handling audit at these high-variance hubs to convert "idle gate time" back into "revenue-generating air time."
+This efficiency gap represents a significant hidden capacity: if BOS and ORD improved their ground processes to simply match the fleet average, we would reclaim approximately 3-4 minutes of flight availability per rotation.\
+**Recommendation**: Stakeholders could prioritize a ground-handling audit at these high-variance hubs to convert "idle gate time" back into "revenue-generating air time."
 ![Alt Text for Image](images/A1-C.png)